devlikeapro/waha-docs/content/en/docs/overview/introduction.md

 ## Get started

-{{< alert icon="👉" text="Run WhatsApp HTTP API in less than 5 minutes!" />}}
+{{< alert icon="👉" text="Run WhatsApp API in less than 5 minutes!" />}}

-We will guide you through the necessary steps to successfully send your first text message using WhatsApp HTTP API in [**Quick Start →**]({{< relref "quick-start" >}}).
+We will guide you through the necessary steps to successfully send your first text message using WhatsApp API in [**Quick Start →**]({{< relref "quick-start" >}}).

 ## Disclaimer